Nomex: Production

 Nomex is produced by condensation reaction from the monomers m-phenylenediamine and isophthaloyl chloride.

 It is sold in both fiber and sheet forms and is used as a fabric where resistance from heat and flame is required.
 Nomex sheet is actually a calendered paper and made in a similar fashion.
 Nomex Type 410 paper was the first Nomex paper developed and one of the higher volume grades made, mostly for electrical insulation purposes.
-Nomex fiber is made in the United States.

 Wilfred Sweeny (1926–2011), the DuPont scientist responsible for discoveries leading to Nomex, earned a DuPont Lavoisier Medal in 2002 partly for this work.

 Applications

 Nomex Paper is used in electrical laminates such as circuit boards and transformer cores as well as fireproof honeycomb structures where it is saturated with a phenolic resin.
 Honeycomb structures such as these, as well as mylar-Nomex laminates, are used extensively in aircraft construction.
 Firefighting, military aviation, and vehicle racing industries use Nomex to create clothing and equipment that can withstand intense heat.

 A Nomex hood is a common piece of racing and firefighting equipment.
 It is placed on the head on top of a firefighter's face mask.
 The hood protects the portions of the head not covered by the helmet and face mask from the intense heat of the fire.

 Wildland firefighters wear Nomex shirts and trousers as part of their personal protective equipment during wildfire suppression activities.

 Racing car drivers wear driving suits constructed of Nomex and or other fire retardant materials, along with Nomex gloves, long underwear, balaclavas, socks, helmet lining and shoes, to protect them in the event of a fire.

-Military pilots and aircrew wear flight suits made of over 92 percent Nomex to protect them from cockpit fires.
+Military pilots and aircrew wear flight suits made of over 92 percent Nomex to protect them from cockpit fires (previously issued flight suits were treated in borax solution prior to the introduction).
+It is also worn as sailors' anti-flash gear.
 Troops riding in ground vehicles often wear Nomex for fire protection.
 Kevlar thread is often used to hold the fabric together at seams.

 Military tank drivers also typically use Nomex hoods as protection against fire.